Swifter1243/VivifyTemplate/README.md

 1. Create and open a Unity project for version **2019.4.28f1**.
 The download will be somewhere on [this page](https://unity.com/releases/editor/archive).
 2. Download whatever VivifyTemplate modules you want from the [latest release](https://github.com/Swifter1243/VivifyTemplate/releases).
 3. Install them by double-clicking them.
 Follow the import instructions in your editor.
-4. In your project, you should see a "Vivify" tab.
-Setup your project with `Vivify > Setup Project`.

 ### Updating Modules

 If you are trying to update any modules in your project, please delete the old ones before installation to prevent namespace conflicts with potentially remaining files.

 # Exporter Module

+### IMPORTANT: In your project, you should see a "Vivify" tab.
+Setup your project with `Vivify > Setup Project`.

 The exporter handles exporting bundles for various versions of Unity and Beat Saber.
 - **Windows 2019**: PC Beat Saber 1.29.1, uses `Single Pass`.